aminabk99/aminabk99/README.md

 **Hello!
-I'm Amina, welcome to my GitHub!**
+I'm Amina, welcome to my GitHub profile!**

 I am a sophomore Computer and Information Science student at the University of Michigan–Dearborn.
-This GitHub contains a collection of projects I have worked on over the years, spanning software development, algorithms, and systems-level design.
+My profile contains a collection of projects I have worked on over the years, spanning software development, algorithms, and systems-level design.

 ---